kamaldeen91/qsp-modeling-with-python/README.md

 ```

 ## Example
-Consider the following system of ODE for QSP with oral administration
+Consider the following system of ODE and parameters for QSP with oral administration
 ``` Python
 def my_model(y, t, ka, F, K, K12, K21):